Isode-Ltd/redblack-demo-device/README.md

 **Template**: IsodeRadio:Basic Radio with mock driver. ( Selected from the drop down )<br>
 **Driver Options**: Custom driver ( Selected from the drop down )<br>
 **Driver**: isode-demo-radio-driver ( The driver binary that is generated after driver compilation )<br>
-**Additional arguments**: --host localhost --port 8082 --device_name radiotest --schema_file "C:\Program Files\Isode RedBlack 1.0v7\share\redblack\schema\isode-radio.xml" --std_params_file "C:\Program Files\Isode RedBlack 1.0v7\share\redblack\stdparams.xml" ( These arguments are needed by the sample demo driver written for the radio device )
+**Additional arguments**: `--host localhost --port 8082 --device_name radiotest --schema_file "C:\Program Files\Isode RedBlack 1.0v7\share\redblack\schema\isode-radio.xml" --std_params_file "C:\Program Files\Isode RedBlack 1.0v7\share\redblack\stdparams.xml"` ( These arguments are needed by the sample demo driver written for the radio device )

-After the device configuration, the red-black server could be accessed at URL: https://www.localhost:8080/monitor for monitoring the device.
+After you have configured the Sample Radio device, you can monitor it by visiting e.g. https://localhost:8080/monitor in a web browser.